Best Pubs, Sports Bars & Live Music in Bangkok (2026 Guide)

 What time do pubs usually close?

 Most close between midnight and 2 AM.
-Major sports bars stay open later for specific international match times.
+Major sports bars and live music venues stay open later for big match times or late sets.

 Is there a dress code?